Help Center

 4. Confirm what Sequency detected.
 Check the sidebar for frame counts, resolution, and any access warnings.

 5. Open the Settings tab.
-Adjust the container, codec, resolution, and color settings before exporting.
+Adjust the container, codec, sequence format, resolution, and color settings before exporting.

 6. Run a short test export.
 Click Export Now…, choose a destination, and verify the result to ensure permissions and settings are correct.